Criminology and Criminal Justice (CCJ)

 CCJ 315.
 Critical Thinking in Criminal Justice.
 3 Hours.

 This course provides students with the tools to conduct scholarly research on topics relative to the criminal justice arena.
 Students will learn to read, evaluate, and write using academic resources in the criminal justice field as well as how to effectively format, document, and cite their own research.
-Course Information: Prerequisite: ENG 101 and ENG 102.
+Course Information: Prerequisites: ENG 101 and ENG 102.

 CCJ 323.
 Physical Evidence Processing.
 3 Hours.